shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Sharing

 At level 3, you can give someone else a piece of your power.
 As an action, you can target another willing creature you can see within range to gain a spell you know from your bonded schools.
-That creature gains the ability to cast the spell as if you were casting it, expending your spell slot points when they do.
-While this spell is shared, you cannot cast it.
-As an action, you may take back this power as long as you can see the creature you gave it to and they are within range.
+That creature becomes a vessel of your power, and gains the ability to cast the spell as if you were casting it, expending your spell points when they do.
+When you give them a spell, you choose a Bond Affinity option to apply to the spell whenever the vessel casts it.
+You can choose the same Bond Affinity option for multiple shared spells.

+While a vessel has a spell, you cannot cast that spell or share it.
+You can have any number of vessels active at the same time, up to the number of spells you know.
+You can share multiple spells with the same vessel.

+A shared spell uses your spell save DC and spell attack modifiers, if applicable.
+If a shared spell has concentration, it uses the concentration of the vessel.
+Every other reference to “you” or “self” in the shared spell refers to the vessel.

+Each use of this feature has a Spell Duration equal to your spellcasting duration, after which your power will automatically return to you.
+Sharing a new spell with an existing vessel will refresh the duration of all spells shared with that vessel.
+Additionally, if a vessel ever becomes outside your spellcasting tether range, the spells shared with that vessel will automatically return to you.
+If a vessel dies, shifts to another plane, or ceases to exist, all the spells they had return to you.
+As an action, you may take back any number of spells from one vessel as long as you can see the vessel and they are within spellcasting range.

-### Vessel
+### Vessel Casting

 At level 5, you can work from other’s point of view.
-Whenever you cast a spell, you may do so from a creature that has a piece of your power.
+Whenever you cast a spell, you may do so from one of your vessels.

 ### Caring

 At level 7, you gain the ability to help others bend reality.
-When another creature in range casts a spell that you know from your bonded schools, you may use your reaction to add one of your Bond Affinity options to it.
+When another creature in range casts a spell from your bonded schools, you may use your reaction to add one of your Bond Affinity options to it.
 You can do this even if a Bond Affinity option has already been applied to it.

 ### Worship

 At level 11, your power grows the more your name is said.
-Whenever a creature that has a piece of your power says your name, you get spell slot points equal to your spellcasting ability modifier.
+Whenever a vessel says your name, you get spell points equal to your spellcasting ability modifier.

 ### Bonding

 At level 15, you can bond your spells with others.
-Whenever you cast a spell from your bonded schools, each creature that has a piece of your power may use its reaction to cast the same spell you cast at the same level, with the same Bond Affinity option.
+Whenever you cast a spell from your bonded schools, each of your vessels may use its reaction to cast the same spell you cast at the same level, with the same Bond Affinity option.

 ## Self-Shaper